- 1 Top 5 Best Blenders for Crushing Ice Compared

 #5 AICOK BL1192 – Best ValueWHY WE LIKE IT: You may not have heard of AICOK, but their BL11092 blender features the most powerful motor on our list and offers a ton of premium options for an incredibly low price.

 High-end, high-powered blenders for crushing ice are usually extra expensive, with prices ranging into $300 and $400.
 The AICOK BL1192 offers a very similar feature set to blenders like the Vitamix and Blendtec, without chargin you an arm and a leg.
 With an incredibly powerful motor (1400 watts) for rigorous ice crushing, and an extra-large pitcher capacity (70 oz.), you’ll be blending tons of smoothies, milkshakes and other foods with ease.
 Also check out the best electric kettle for your tea.

 The blender features stainless steel blades for extra durability, which makes crushing ice extra easy.
 You even get self-cleaning functionality with this blender, something you typically only see with premium prices.
 Simply add a drop of dish soap and water, then turn the blender on to clean it.
 With such a large capacity, this feature is invaluable.
+All the positive feedback on the power and durability of the food processing ability of this blender helps this product stand out from the rest.
 Unfortunately, with such a powerful motor, you can expect some noisy blend sessions, especially at high speeds.
 And the size of the blender means you’ll need to creative with storage.
 In the end, though, these drawbacks are small when compared to the power and functionality you get with the AICOK BL1192

 How We Choose The Best Blender For Pulverizing Ice into Snow